 Grass Tree community monitoring project

-The Grass Tree Community Monitoring Project commemorates the work of Dr Gretna Weste, who carried out highly valuable research on Phytophthora cinnamomi, a disease that attacks plant roots, causing 'dieback' and often leading to the death of native plants.
+The Grass Tree Community Monitoring Project commemorates the work of Dr Gretna Weste, who carried out over 30 years of highly valuable research on Phytophthora cinnamomi, a disease that attacks plant roots, causing 'dieback' and often leading to the death of native plants.

 Phytophthora cinnamomi (previously called Cinnamon Fungus) is a problem in the Brisbane Ranges, Wilsons Promontory and other national parks.